Old Fashioned Sure-Jell Strawberry Freezer Jam Recipe

 - Stir in water, bring to a boil using medium-high heat, stirring continually.

-- When it reached boiling temp, let boil for exactly 1 minute.
+- When it reaches boiling temp, let boil for exactly 1 minute.
 Remove from the heat.

 - Pour pectin mixture into the large bowl of strawberries.
 Stir until thoroughly combined.